 Acupuncture

 Acupuncture originates from ancient Traditional Chinese Medicine (TCM) Chinese medicine acupuncturealmost 3,000 yrs ago.
 It involves the insertion of fine needles into the skin and underlying tissue.
 The points at which they are inserted correspond to acupuncture points.
-The fundamental concept of acupuncture is based on balancing the body ‘Qi’ (pronounced ‘chee’) pertaining to body ‘Energy’.
+The fundamental concept of acupuncture is based on balancing the body ‘Qi’ (pronounced ‘chee’) pertaining to the body’s ‘Vital force energy’.
 Qi is described as circulating around the body in 12 major meridians (or channels), supported by 8 extra meridians, 15 collaterals and others.
-The meridians pathways travel in the limbs, trunk, head and neck.
-In the case of physical or mental illness there is a disturbance in its flow.
+The meridian pathways travel in the limbs, trunk, head and neck.
+In the case of physical or mental illness, there is a disturbance in its flow.
 Acupuncture believes that the body has the ability to heal itself by correcting any imbalances in the Qi.
-This done by implementing the theory of Yin and Yang balance, Five Element Theory and the Eight diagnostic criteria within its treatment approach.
-Acupuncture is a safe CAM treatment, with few side effects when practiced by a qualified professional.
+Diagnosis and treatment is based on the theory of Yin and Yang balance, Five Element Theory and the Eight diagnostic criteria.
+When practiced by qualified professionals, acupuncture is a safe treatment with few side effects.
 Minor after effects may include drowsiness, bleeding or bruising around the needle site.

-TCM Acupuncture can be used in a variety of conditions including pain symptoms.
-In addition to acupuncture practitioners may use moxa (a herbal heat treatment), cupping treatment both part of the TCM system of medicine.
-Moxa helps to stimulate the Qi energies while cupping cupping enhances blood and lymphatic flow, as well as nerve function.
-Combined with massage it helps to reduce muscular and tissue tightness, and adhesions by lifting and loosening the skin and muscles.
-It is particularly useful for tight back or frozen shoulders.
+TCM Acupuncture can be used in a variety of conditions, including pain symptoms, gynaecological, gastro-intestinal immune and neurological problems.
+In addition to acupuncture, practitioners may use moxa (a herbal heat treatment) and cupping treatment, both part of the TCM system of medicine.
+Moxa helps to stimulate the Qi energies, while cupping enhances blood and lymphatic flow, as well as nerve function.
+Combined with massage, it helps to reduce muscular and tissue tightness, and adhesions by lifting and loosening the skin and muscles e.g. for tight back or frozen shoulders.

-Western medical acupuncture (also known as Dry Needling) is an adaptation of TCM acupuncture and mainly used for the treatment of pain.
-Many physiotherapists, osteopaths or chiropractors have now incorporated it into their treatments .
-It uses the modern medicine concepts of the ‘Gate control theory of pain’, which is based on the understanding that the acupuncture needling changes the perception of pain through the interaction of different neurons.
+Western medical acupuncture (also known as Dry Needling) is a modern adaptation of TCM acupuncture and is mainly used for the treatment of pain.
+Many physiotherapists, osteopaths or chiropractors have now incorporated it into their treatments.
+Instead of the meridian theory and TCM acupuncture points, it uses the modern medicine concepts of the ‘Gate control theory of pain’.
+This theory is based on affecting the interaction of different neurons.

 What happens during a therapy session?

 During a session you will usually be asked to lie down on a treatment couch.
-You will remain fully clothed and will be asked to roll up your sleeves or trousers exposing only relevant treatment areas.
-The practitioner will start by assessing your health status and a diagnostic process.
+The practitioner will start by assessing your health status, and conduct a diagnostic process.
 This may include examination of the pulse, tongue and other general appearance, and examination of the problem areas.
-Fine single-use sterile needs are inserted into relevant parts of the body.
-These are normally single use and then disposed of, thus removing the risk of cross infection.
-Other than the initial sting at insertion once the needles are in there should be no pain.
+Fine single-use sterile needles are inserted into relevant parts of the body.
+These are normally single-use and then disposed of, thus removing the risk of cross-infection.
+Other than the initial sting at insertion, once the needles are in, there should be no pain.
 These needles may be left for about 20-30 min and then removed.
-In some cases practitioners may use moxa (a small spongy herb also known as mugwort) or electro-acupuncture to enhance the healing process.
-Each session lasts around 40-60 min long.
+In some cases, practitioners may use cupping, moxa (a small spongy herb also known as mugwort) or electro-acupuncture to enhance the healing process.
+Each session lasts around 44-60 min long.

 How can Acupuncture help ?

-TCM Acupuncture is generally beneficial for most health conditions, including musculo-skeletal pain, inflammation, arthritis, back pain, stroke, PMT, fatigue, stress, anxiety, depression, allergy, IBS and overall well-being.
-Acupuncture is believed to stimulate the circulatory and nervous system causing the release of neuro-chemicals (serotonin and endorphins) that influence biochemical changes within the body’s homeostatic mechanisms, thus promoting physical and emotional wellbeing.
+TCM Acupuncture is an ancient system of medicine which can help most health conditions, including musculoskeletal pain, inflammation, arthritis, back pain, stroke, PMT, fatigue, stress, anxiety, depression, allergy, IBS and overall well-being.
+Acupuncture is believed to stimulate the circulatory and nervous system, causing the release of neurochemicals (serotonin and endorphins) that influence biochemical changes within the body’s homeostatic mechanisms, thus promoting physical and emotional well-being.

-• Release body chemicals and changes the way the brain and spinal cord processes the pain signals.
-These chemicals include; endorphins and other neurohumoral factors e.g. neuropeptide Y, serotonin.
+• Make changes in fibroblasts and mast cells to release body chemicals and change the way the brain and spinal cord process the pain signals.
+These chemicals include: endorphins and other neurohumoral factors, e.g. neuropeptide Y, serotonin.

 • Increases the release of adenosine, which reduces the sensitivity to pain